A tale of two shuffle algebras: Quantum toroidal

 To show that $\Upsilon$ is an algebra homomorphism, we would need to show that $\lhs_\bd' = 0$, which we will prove by induction on $\bd \in \nn$.
 The base case $\bd = 0$ is trivial, so we will only prove the induction step.
 We have:

 where the middle terms denoted by the ellipsis are equal to $\Upsilon \otimes \Upsilon$ applied to the middle terms of $\Delta(\lhs_\bd)$.
-Since the latter are 0 (as $\lhs_\bd = 0$ in $\CE^+$), we conclude that $\lhs'_\bd$ is primitive.
+Since the latter are 0 (by using $\lhs_\bd = 0$ in $\CE^+$ and the induction hypothesis), we conclude that $\lhs'_\bd$ is primitive.
 Moreover, the analogues of \eqref{eqn:pseudo} and \eqref{eqn:alpha affine} imply that: